cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 [will currently (in CernVM-FS 2.8.0) not automatically create the nested catalogs](https://sft.its.cern.ch/jira/browse/CVM-1968).
 You will need to do another (empty) transaction right after the ingestion to trigger the creation of the nested catalogs.

+!!! warning
+    If you change `.cvmfsdirtab` later on and exclude certain paths from the structure, either directly or indirectly,  previously generated `.cvmfscatalog` files will not be automatically removed.
+    You have to remove those manually in order to really get rid of these nested catalogs.

 ## Exercise